Tabadia/EcoMap/README.md

 EcoMap is an innovative website bringing critical energy information to a wide audience.
 With updating statistics gathered through multiple decades, EcoMap delivers the important data to consumers.

-### Developed for the KatyYouthHacks 2023 hackathon.
+### Developed for the KatyYouthHacks 2023 hackathon